Is Shared Ownership Worth It? Pros, Cons & Real Cost Comparison (2026)

 Buying a home is one of the biggest financial commitments most people will make in their lifetime.
 Two common routes to homeownership are shared ownership and full ownership.
-While full ownership means you own 100% of the property outright (typically with a mortgage), shared ownership allows you to buy a portion of a property (usually between 25% and 75%) and pay rent on the remaining share.
-But how do these two options compare financially over time?
+While full ownership means you own 100% of the property outright (typically with a mortgage), shared ownership allows you to buy a portion of a property and pay rent on the remaining share.
 Let’s break down the costs and long-term financial implications of both.

 Initial Costs Comparison